StewMacLean/Bonjour/README.md

 3. To the terminal

 Start Pharo with logLevel=4 using:
 <...>/Pharo.app/Contents/MacOS/Pharo  --logLevel=4  <...>/Pharo.image

-When you get the Spinning Wheel Of Death, open the Activity Monitor select Pharo and do a SpinDump to see where it is stuck in the bowels of the VM.
+When you get the Spinning Wheel Of Death, open the Activity Monitor select Pharo, and do a SpinDump to see where it is stuck in the bowels of the VM.

 ### Get Involved